Jim Finks: Chicago Bears

 Finks joined the Chicago Bears as executive vice-president and general manager.
 Owner George Halas had made most of the football decisions himself for most of the time since joining the team in 1920 (when it was the Decatur Staleys), even after buying the team in 1921 and overseeing its move to Chicago.
 However, he finally saw the need to modernize and gave Finks complete control of football operations.
 Finks spent the 1974 season studying the Bears player talent as well as opposition players from all around the NFL.
 The next year, he began employing the same formula he used so well in Minnesota to improve the Bears' talent pool.

 The Bears under Finks improved.
 By 1977, they reached the playoffs for the first time since 1963.
 They were a playoff team again in 1979 with a 10–6 record, best-ever for the Finks-led Bears.
 But Finks' tenure in Chicago ended suddenly in 1982 when he resigned because Halas did not consult him in the hiring of Mike Ditka as head coach.
 However, he did stay with the Bears until after the 1983 Draft.
+By the time he left the Bears he held a minor portion of the franchise, which he relinquished when he resigned.

 Finks contributed to one of the most dominant NFL teams of the 1980s.
 The 1985 Bears went over 15–1 in the regular-season and shut out both the New York Giants and Los Angeles Rams in playoff games leading to the Super Bowl.

 After leaving the Bears, Finks joined the Chicago Cubs as president and chief executive officer in September 1983.
 He remained through the 1984 season when the Cubs captured the 1984 National League's Eastern Division crown.